 MSVU is located in Kjipuktuk (Halifax), part of Mi’kma’ki, the unceded ancestral territory which remains the homeland of the Mi’kmaq Nation.
 This territory is covered by the Covenant Chain of Treaties of Peace and Friendship signed between 1725 and 1779.
+These treaties are affirmed by the Supreme Court of Canada and recognize Aboriginal Title (which is embedded in both the 1763 Royal Proclamation and in section 35(1) of the 1982 Constitution Act).
+The treaties are living agreements that establish the rules for an ongoing Treaty relationship between nations.
 We pay respect to the knowledge embedded in the Mi’kmaw custodians of the lands and waters and to the Elders, past, present, and future.

 On Wednesday, October 20, 2021 at the wikuom located on the Mount Saint Vincent University campus, Dr. Ramona Lumpkin, CM, Interim university President and Vice-Chancellor, gathered with a group of Indigenous community representatives, including residential school survivors, First Nation community leaders, Elders, MSVU L’nu Advisory Circle members, and university representatives for a ceremony of apology and commitment.
 The commitments build upon work already being undertaken and are based on a commitment to listening, learning, and enduring action.

 Located at 46 Melody Drive (lower level), the Indigenous Student Centre at MSVU strives to empower, encourage and educate all students of all nations in an environment rooted in Indigenous cultures and values.
 Mount Saint Vincent University ta’n L’nu’k etl mawita’jik aq melkuktimi’tit kisi apoqnmasin aq kina’masin wen L’nuiktuk.

-The Aboriginal Student Guide is filled with helpful information and resources for Indigenous current and prospective MSVU students.
+The Indigenous Student Guide is filled with helpful information and resources for Indigenous current and prospective MSVU students.

 Delivered onsite at the Mi’kmaw Native Friendship Centre in partnership with MSVU, this program is designed to help Indigenous learners transition to their chosen university program.